callmebohdan/patterns/README.md

-This is a directory for software patterns and software design resources, courses.
+This is a directory for software patterns and software design resources, courses and pet projects.